wetransform/hc-documentation/docs/tutorials/2018-05-03-sld-tutorial.md

 ### **Adding layer names, layer titles and rule titles to a Styled Layer Descriptor file**

 Layer names and layer titles can be added to SLDs.
-Layer names cannot contain white spaces or colons.
 The INSPIRE layer name for the Protected Sites feature type is ```PS.ProtectedSite```.
 Layer names can be added to the NamedLayer.Name element:

 ```xml
 	<NamedLayer>